-Introduction Thank you for picking up this brochure.
-Here at the University of Tsukuba we invite you to "IMAGINE THE FUTURE".
-This could be the start of your future - part of this dynamic, innovative, and exciting research environment in Tsukuba Science City, Japan.
-Many of the students currently enrolled in our Graduate Program in Medical Sciences have obtained their undergraduate degree in an areas outside medicine, including pharmacy, biology, and chemistry.
-Such diversity has helped to create a unique academic environment in which students to can conduct frontline research through discussion and cooperation amongst their peers.
-We aim to significantly increase the number of students from overseas to further diversify our program.
-One of the special features of our Doctoral Program in Medical Sciences is the Mushashugyo (samurai errantry) system of study, which began in 2005.
-Musha-shugyo study is an active learning program in which students propose assignments by themselves and complete these assignments through collaboration with practicing researchers from abroad and from industry.
+Introduction Many of the students currently enrolled in our Graduate Program in Medical Sciences have obtained their 4-year degree in the area outside medicine, including pharmacy, biology and chemistry.
+Such diversity has helped to create a unique academic environment for students to confront frontline research through discussion and cooperation amongst their peers.
+We expect to significantly increase the number of students from abroad to further diversity our program.
+One of the special features of the Doctoral Program in Medical Sciences is the Musha-shugyo system of study (samurai errantry) already started in 2005.
+Musha-shugyo study is an active learning program in which the students propose assignments by themselves and complete these assignments through judicious collaboration with researchers from abroad and from industry.
 The program originated from medical education reforms advocated by McMaster University in Canada and Harvard University in the United States.
 The program has also been adopted throughout Finland, a country noted for its innovative education system.
-Previous trends in Japanese graduate school education reform have often overly focused on producing doctoral degree recipients who meet international standards in substantiveness, comprehensiveness, and reliability.
-However, the drawback of these prior experimental reforms was the production of students who had a general acquaintance with the field but poor applied skills, an inability to design and manage a research program independently, a lack of communication skills, and a lack of a well-rounded academic mind.
-Although we still endeavor to produce doctoral recipients who meet international standards in substantiveness, comprehensiveness, and reliability, we consider active learning Mushashugyo study as the best way to cultivate scientists of the highest quality who are truly worthy of receiving the doctoral degree, and so have adopted it as the primary focus of our research curriculum.
-We believe that Musha-shugyo is a superior strategy for training students who are aiming to become the researchers of tomorrow - and this is one of the standout features of the University of Tsukuba's Doctoral Program in Medical Sciences.
+Previous trends in Japanese graduate school education reform have often overly focused on producing doctoral degree awardees meeting standards in substantiveness, comprehensiveness and reliability.
+One noted consequence of these prior reform experiments was the production of students who suffered from one or more of the following weaknesses. - Generally acquainted with the field but were poor in applied skills - Unable to design and manage a research program independently - Lack of relevant knowledge of field 1 - Lack of communication skills including language skills - Lacking a well rounded academic mind In an effort to combat the above trends we have decided to make Musha-shugyo active learning systems the primary focus of our research curriculum.
+Although we still endeavor to produce doctoral awardees meeting international standards in substantiveness, comprehensiveness and reliability we consider active learning Musha-shugyo study as the best way to cultivate the quality of scientists who are truly worthy of the conferment of the doctoral degree.
+In some respects, Musha-shugyo study may be seen as antithetical to substantiality - an educational philosophy that emphasizes learning of content set in concert with a grading policy known in advance.
+In summary, we feel that Musha-shugyo is a superior strategy for training students wishing to become the researchers of tomorrow - and this is one of the stand out features of the University of Tsukuba Doctoral Program in Medical Sciences.